 34 Enforcement disputes before court.
 The enforcement of the judgment is delayed because the defendant opposes aspects of the enforcement process before the judge.
-31 Enforcement disputes before court.
+31 31 Enforcement disputes before court.
 The enforcement of the judgment is delayed because the defendant opposes aspects of the enforcement process before the judge.
 35 Call for public auction.
 The judge calls a public auction by, for example, advertising or publication in the newspapers.
-28 28 Call for public auction.
+28 Call for public auction.
 The judge calls a public auction by, for example, advertising or publication in the newspapers.
 32 Call for public auction.
-The judge calls a public auction by, for example, advertising or publication in the newspapers.
+The judge calls a public auction by, for exam- ple, advertising or publication in the newspapers.
 36 Sale through public auction.
 The defendant's movable property is sold at public auction.
-59 Sale through public auction.
+29 Sale through public auction.
 The defendant's movable property is sold at public auction.
 33 Sale through public auction.
 The defendant's movable property is sold at public auction.
 37 Distribution of proceeds.
 The proceeds of the public auction are distributed to various creditors (including the plaintiff), according to the rules of priority.
 38 Reimbursement of plaintiff's enforcement fees.
 The defendant reimburses plaintiff's enforcement fees.
 30 30 Reimbursement of plaintiff's enforcement fees.
 The defendant reimburses the plaintiff's enforcement fees.
-34 34 Reimbursement of plaintiff's enforcement fees.
-The defendant reimburses the plaintiff's enforcement fees.
-39 39 Payment.
+34 34 Reimbursement of plaintiff's enforce- ment fees.
+The defendant reim- burses the plaintiff's enforcement fees.
+39 Payment.
 The court orders that the proceeds of the public auction or the direct sale be delivered to the plaintiff.
-31 31 Payment.
+31 Payment.
 The court orders that the proceeds of the public auction or the direct sale be delivered to plaintiff.
-35 35 Payment.
+35 Payment.
 The court orders that the proceeds of the public auction or the direct sale be delivered to the plaintiff.
-3
+Not Notes: Steps with asterisk by Doing Business are not counted as separate steps. ounte id as separate steps.
+000 on on the sheet of the second

-Assumption 5 of "Doing Business" for "Enforce contract", which is cited in figure.
-Seller attaches buyer's goods prior to obtaining a judgment because seller fears that buyer may become insolvent during the lawsuit.
-Assumption 6-b regards details of the practice of giving the expert opinion.
-Notes: Steps with asterisk by Doing Business are not counted as separate steps.
+Assumption 5 of "Doing Business" for "Enforce contract", which is cited in figure: Seller attaches buyer's goods prior to obtaining a judgment because the expert opinion. of the practice of giving 6-b regards details seller fears that buyer may become insolvent during the lawsuit.
+Assumption

-Figure 4.11 Comparison of details of list of procedural steps necessary to enforce a contract by Doing Business for Greece, France and Germany
+Comparison of details of list of procedural steps necessary to enforce a contract by Doing Business for Greece, France Figure 4.11 Co and Germany 102 Understanding the Crisis in Greece